Getty Images

 1. Make sure the keyboard is functional

-One final step is to determine if the keyboard's receiver is installed in a location that will allow it to perform optimally.
-Consider an example of a keyboard lag issue.
+You also need to consider if a keyboard is largely functional, yet still somewhat problematic for UX.
+A wireless keyboard might not have any hardware problems, but it could be experiencing radio interference.
+When this happens, there can be a significant lag or missing input as users type keystrokes.
 This might occur because the receiver was installed in a USB port on the back of the computer case and the large metal case was blocking a lot of the radio signals.
-Relocating the receiver to a USB hub could fix the problem.
+Relocating the receiver to a USB hub should fix the problem.

 2. Determine if the problem is specific to a certain application

-3. Check to see if another window is selected
+3. Check if another window is selected

-4. Review the Remote Desktop Client settings
+4. Review the remote desktop client settings

 The Remote Desktop Connection client's local resources tab.